We are active in work outside our church that answers our sense of call to action in the gospel. Join us!

 The church provides beverages (procure, prepare, deliver, and serve) for about 500 to 900 hungry and thirsty (many homeless) persons in O'Bryant Square every Sunday from 1 p.m. to 5 p.m.
 To sign up call or write Ron Clevenger (firstname.lastname@example.org; 503-221-7218).

-Following last year's trip to the border and our ongoing involvement with the Interfaith Movement for Immigration Justice (IMIRJ) we are currently looking for better ways to "welcome the stranger" here in Portland.
-To learn more email Rachel Short (email@example.com).
+In our ongoing involvement with the Interfaith Movement for Immigration Justice (IMIRJ) we are looking for ways to “welcome the stranger.”
+To learn more email Bruce Bishop or Frank Baldwin. (email@example.com).

 Transitions Projects, Inc. Shelter Meal